aws/amazon-neptune-jdbc-driver/markdown/sql-gremlin.md

 A `projectItem` in `SELECT` can be a reference to a column, or aggregation expression using the supported aggregation functions listed in [Operators and Functions](#operators-and-functions).
 A `booleanExpression` is the same but must resolve to a `boolean` value.

+**NOTE**: As of `v3.x.x`, a `projectItem` in `SELECT` must be unique, duplicated `projectItem` is no longer allowed and will throw an `SqlGremlinError`.
+Please raise an issue in the repository for feature implementation if this is impacting your usability.

 To order by a value, it must be part of the `SELECT` list.
 Group by and order by using column aliases is currently not supported.

 Type Conversion is not supported, and thus `CAST` is not supported.
 Set operations `UNION`, `INTERSECT` and `EXCEPT` are not supported.
 Grouping operations using `CUBE`, `ROLLUP` or `GROUPING SETS` are not supported.
 Ordering using `NULLS FIRST` and `NULLS LAST` or by referencing column ordinals is not supported.